Healthy Meal Ideas and Recipes

 Once it's ready, store it in the refridgerator, stirring occasionally so it doesn't turn black on top.
 If it does, pour off the black water and stir or scrape off the top layer, then stir.

-Buckwheat, my favorite "grain": Buckwheat can be used for various recipies.
+Buckwheat can be used for various recipies.

-Use raw untoasted soaked buckwheat.
+Use raw green untoasted soaked buckwheat.
 Sometimes I use it wet after it has been soaked and other times I soak it, sprout it and then dehydrate it until it's crunchy.

 Wet buckwheat can be made into pancakes, crapes, waffles, pasta, bread, and "matza balls" Dehydrated buckwheat can be made into "buckwheaties" and used as a breakfast cereal or raw granola , or mixed with tamari and dehydrated to be used as a snack or in salads or ground into flour

-For pancakes, waffles,bread, and crapes it's the same recipe:
+For pancakes, waffles, bread, and crapes it's the same recipe:

 soaked buckwheat